urschrei/HH-Expunge/README.markdown

 2. request a Safari extension certificate (free), [here](https://developer.apple.com/safari/certificates/index.action "Apple Developer link")
 3. install the cert using Keychain Assistant, by following the instructions above

-An introduction to Safari 5 extensions, and a comprehensive developer guide is [here](http://developer.apple.com/safari/library/documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009977-CH1-SW1 "developer.apple.com link")
+An introduction to Safari 5 extensions, and a comprehensive developer guide can be found [here](http://developer.apple.com/safari/library/documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009977-CH1-SW1 "developer.apple.com link")

 Before using these source files with the Safari Extension Builder, please be aware that they must be placed into a directory with a name ending in .safariextension, e.g.: